|Ordered||20 Jan 1941|

 |Commissioned||7 Aug 1943||Oblt.
 Ernst-Günther Unterhorst|

 |Successes||No ships sunk or damaged|

-Sunk 2 Sept 1944 in the Norwegian Sea south-east of Jan Mayen island, Norway, in position 69.47N, 04.10E, by rockets and depth charges from a Swordfish aircraft (Sqdn.
-825) from the British escort carrier HMS Vindex and the British estroyers HMS Keppel and HMS Whitehall and the British sloops HMS Mermaid and HMS Peacock.
+Sunk on 2 September 1944 in the Norwegian Sea south-east of Jan Mayen Island, in position 69.47N, 04.10E, by rockets and depth charges from a Swordfish aircraft (825 Sqn FAA/V) of the British escort carrier HMS Vindex, the British destroyers HMS Keppel and HMS Whitehall and the British sloops HMS Mermaid and HMS Peacock.
 50 dead (all hands lost).

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-394 did not suffer any casualties (we know of) until the time of her loss.